jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/11 - Techvolution I - ANP.md

 Some examples.
 In the 1970’s AT&T defended the telephone communications by successfully lobbying government to ban Americans from using internet modems.
 In 1984, the entertainment industry defended broadcast television by suing home video cassette recorders (VCRs) and only losing by one vote in the Supreme Court.
 In 2001, the music industry defended music compact discs (CDs) by successfully suing digital songs.
 Likewise, Tesla, Uber, AirBnB biggest competition has been in the courtroom.
 Throughout society the antagonists found ways to keep digital tools from the people.

 This was wrong.
 Inside the ruling philosophy of Techvolution, the extras would have fought back harder, because they'd understand it was their cyborgology being held back.

-The antagonists even resisted help.
-As Napster was introducing digital songs to America--and being sued for it--the people were majically bonding with a far better music tool because it had no scratches, no driving, and no buying 18 songs to get the 2 good ones you really wanted.
+But nonetheless it happened.
+Sadly, the antagonists even resisted help.
+As Napster was introducing digital songs to America--and being sued for it--the people were majically bonding with Napster because it had no scratches, no driving, and no buying 18 songs to get the 2 good ones you really wanted.

-Music executives had already tried and failed horribly to make their own platform.
-They couldn't provide digital songs to people.
-Steve Jobs stepped in to make these "thieving customers" buying customers again with iTunes.
+Music executives had already tried to make their own platform.
+They didn't know technology so they kept failing.
+Steve Jobs stepped in with iTunes to make "thieving customers" buying customers again.
 Despite the crisis of Napster, Jobs said he’d "never spent so much of my time trying to convince people [music executives] to do the right thing for themselves".

 The problem wasn’t Napster.
 It was Darth Compact Disc.
-To be fair, he knew how to manage a huge corporation, make a product people (had) wanted to buy, and got his employees paid.
+To be fair, he knew how to manage a huge corporation, make a product people (had) wanted to buy, and get his employees paid.
 Yet he didn’t know anything about new technology and so fought against losing his position with rules, not tools.

 iTunes was successful.
 People were willing to pay for a quality digital song distribution.
-Here's how the battle to upgrade a tool looks.

-## How New Tools Ignite the Fight
+Not because the rules.
+But because it was better cyborgolgy.
+It's a lesson for us as we begin to update from Darth Blockbuster's other old tools.
+Here's how the battle looks, one that we'll have to fight a few more times on our way to happy middle-class life.

+## Inventing Adaptations

 In biological evolution there are continual adaptations of existing lifeforms, and then sometimes fully new lifeforms.
 In Techvolution this is the difference between upgraded technology, and an entirely new tool.